-Ilkley Camera Club is finalising an exciting programme for the coming season.
+Ilkley Camera Club has produced an exciting programme for the coming season.
 Covid-19 safety issues mean we shall not try to hold physical meetings until at least the start of 2021; instead we shall use Zoom to hold virtual online meetings.

 We would obviously prefer to meet in person.
 However, one of the big advantages of moving online is that we can bring in guest speakers from much further afield – star speakers who we just could not manage to attract normally.